SS Mona's Isle (1882): War service

 Mona's Isle was sold to the Admiralty in 1915 and did not return to the company's fleet after the Great War.
 She was fitted out by Vickers in September, 1915, as a net-laying ship for anti-submarine work.

 She was usually stationed at Harwich and did varied work, quite apart from net-laying.
 Perhaps her most noteworthy mission was to the wreck of a Dutch steamer that had been torpedoed and sunk beyond the Cork lightship off the southern Irish coast.
 It was known that the Dutchman had been carrying bullion, and the net-layer acted as base ship for the salvage operation.
 Gold valued at £86,000 was recovered, after which the paddle steamer made fast getaway from an area where German submarines were particularly menacing.

 The Mona's Isle had a number of varied missions; she patrolled the west coast of Ireland, she assisted in rescue work from a sinking warship and she searched for survivors from two British submarines that had been lost.

+Harold Bride, surviving wireless operator of the disaster, served as wireless operator on the Mona's Isle during the war.